Glossary hero image

 Resistant Starch

-2. Health benefits include improved gut health, better blood sugar regulation, enhanced satiety, and reduced inflammation.
+2. Health Benefits include improved gut health, better blood sugar regulation, enhanced satiety, and reduced inflammation.

 Carbohydrates are often associated with blood sugar spikes and weight gain, but not all carbs are the same.
-Resistant starch is a unique form of carbohydrate that resists digestion in the small intestine and instead ferments in the colon, where it nourishes beneficial gut bacteria.
-Research suggests resistant starch can improve digestion, enhance metabolic health, and support weight management.
+Resistant starch is a unique type of carbohydrate that resists digestion in the small intestine and instead ferments in the colon, where it nourishes beneficial gut bacteria.

 What Is Resistant Starch?